 Courtney worked with Jehannine and Caitlin to study how parents think about the process of communicating with a child who has 22q11 deletion syndrome about risk for psychiatric illness.
-She won awards for her work from NSGC’s Psych SIG and JEMF.
+She has won awards for her work from NSGC’s Psych SIG and JEMF.
 Her paper has been published in the Journal of Community Genetics: Parents’ perspectives, experiences, and need for support when communicating with their children about the psychiatric manifestations of 22q11.2 deletion syndrome (22q11DS).

 Areesha worked with Jehannine and Emily to study whether patients’ personality and/or coping styles influenced how much they benefited from psychiatric genetic counselling.
 She won NSGC’s 2020 Best student abstract award, and an award from the NSGC Psychiatric SIG for her work!
 Her paper has been published in the Journal of Genetic Counselling: Examining the effect of patient personality types and coping styles on outcomes of genetic counseling.

 Larissa worked with Jehannine, Kennedy and Lasse Folkersen to study what motivates people to seek out polygenic risk score testing for complex disorders from impute.me , and how they understand and react to the results that they get.
 Her paper has been published in the European Journal of Human Genetics: Why do people seek out polygenic risk scores for complex disorders, and how do they understand and react to results?

 Brianna van den Adel

-Brianna worked with Jehannine and Angela to study how an internship in the Adapt clinic affects trainees career and practice.
+Brianna worked with Jehannine and Angela to study how an internship in the Adapt Clinic affects trainees' career and practice.
 She presented her work at CAGC, and is preparing a manuscript for submission to a journal.
 Her paper has been published in the Journal of Genetic Counsellors: An internship in psychiatric genetic counselling: Impact on genetic counseling graduates' practice and career choices.

 Content coming soon.